Police expect to make arrest soon after gunfight near Strawberry Festival

 PONCHATOULA - Police have identified a potential suspect in a shootout that forced organizers to close the Strawberry Festival early Saturday night.

 According to the Ponchatoula Police Department, two shooters exchanged gunfire around 9:30 p.m. roughly a block from the fairground where the event was held.
 Bullets struck the sides of buildings—including the police department—and a vehicle.
-Police found over a dozen bullet casings.

 The festival was shut down about an hour early Saturday night because of the gunfire.